-With employer-based EWAs, a third party typically advances money, based on the amount of wages that have been earned but are not yet due, and is repaid through payroll deduction or another method.
+Earned wage advances (EWAs) are advances made ahead of payday, repaid on payday.
+With employer-based EWAs, a third party typically advances money, based on the amount of wages that have been earned but are not yet due wages, and is repaid through payroll deduction or another method.
 Employers may cover the costs, but otherwise workers generally pay fees.

-There are also direct-to-consumer products have no connection to payroll and are repaid by debiting a consumer's bank account.
+Other direct-to-consumer products have no connection to payroll and are repaid by debiting a consumer's bank account.
+They collect "tips," "donations" or instant access fees.